gerald24/possy/README.md

 ### Code & Style
 In short, we provide an `.editorconfig` file.
 For more information please have a look at https://editorconfig.org/.

+## How to create a release

+1. Clone the repository with git
+1. Execute `mvn release:prepare release:clean`
+1. ...